CopernicaMarketingSoftware/Documentation/Yothalot/connection.md

 that you create, are sent to this RabbitMQ server.

 The most important Yothalot\Connection method is `create()`.
 With this method you can create a new mapreduce job.
-The following otgher methods are available:
+The following methods are available:

 - __construct() (constructor)